Majors & Minors in Biology

 - General Biology

-- Biology Pre-professional - Medical, dental, vet, graduate schools, etc.
+- Biology Pre-professional - medical, dental, veterinary medicine, graduate schools, and more.

 - Biology Pre-Physician Assistant (Pre-PA)

 - Biology Pre-Physical Therapy (Pre-PT)

 See the following outlines for detailed information regarding degree requirements for each biology major:

 - Biological Sciences - General Curriculum

 - Biology - Pre Dental Curriculum